young2good/analysis_repo/README.md

+# README

-# This is about my personal project
+This is the place where my personal project placed😉